 In many situations, the company doctors push the hurt employees back to work prematurely that often aggravate or worsen the work injury.
 In these situations, the injured employee invariably endures additional pain and is likely injured worse or misses additional time from work just like RG3.

-If you have been injured on the job and you would like to explore your options, please contact the Ramos Law Firm.
+If you have been injured on the job and you would like to explore your options, please contact Ramos & Law.